Harlem School of the Arts

 - Purpose

-- The purpose of this grant request is to support HSA’s Professions in the Arts Preparatory Program (PREP), offering students tuition free programming.
+- The CCS grant was used to support HSA’s Professions in the Arts Preparatory Program (PREP), offering students tuition-free programming.

 - Amount